San Francisco Tours

 What to expect

-Aerial view of Alcatraz Island with ferry approaching in San Francisco Bay, USA.
+Ferry with tourists approaching Alcatraz Island in San Francisco Bay, California.

 Walk through a legendary prison

-Alcatraz has housed some of the most notorious criminals in American history back when it was a working prison, making it one of the most famous penitentiaries in the world.
-You can now walk through the cellblocks, hear real stories from former inmates and guards, and experience the chilling atmosphere of what is said to have been one of America’s most secure prisons.
+Alcatraz once housed some of the most notorious criminals in American history, making it one of the most famous penitentiaries in the world.
+You can now walk through the cellblocks, hear audio stories from former inmates and guards, and experience the chilling atmosphere of what was once America’s most secure prison.

 Abundant wildlife